maxxk/programming-languages/presentations/02-Classification.md

 Final specification was mostly completed in 1980, revised and published in 1983.
 First usable compilers appeared around 1980.

 Revised in 1995, 2005 (both revisions featuring OOP and concurrency enhancements).
-Widely used in aviation.
+Widely used in avionics.

 # Ada
 ```ada